A Simple and Approximately Optimal Mechanism for an Additive Buyer: Preliminaries

 \section{Preliminaries}

-The setting we consider is that of a single monopolist seller with $n$ heterogeneous and indivisible items for sale to $m$ additive, risk-neutral, quasi-linear consumers (buyers).
-That is, each consumer $j$ has a value $v_{ij}$ for item $i$.
+The setting we consider is that of a single monopolist seller with $n$ heterogeneous and indivisible items for sale to $m$ additive, risk-neutral, quasi-linear buyers.
+That is, each buyer $j$ has a non-negative value $v_{ij}$ for item $i$.
 While our main results are for the setting of a single buyer, we will define our setting more generally; this will be useful when discussing extensions.
-If a randomized outcome awards consumer $j$ item $i$ with probability $\pi_{ij}$ and charges him a price $p_j$ in expectation, then his utility for this outcome is $\sum_i v_{ij} \pi_{ij} - p_j$.
-Each value $v_{ij}$ is sampled independently from a known distribution $D_{ij}$.
+If a randomized outcome awards buyer $j$ item $i$ with probability $\pi_{ij}$ and charges her a price $p_j$ in expectation, then her utility for this outcome is $\sum_i v_{ij} \pi_{ij} - p_j$.
+Each value $v_{ij}$ is sampled independently from a known distribution $D_{ij}$, supported on $\mathbb{R}_{\geq 0}$.
 We make no assumptions on $D_{ij}$ whatsoever.
-We refer to $D$ as the joint $mn$-dimensional distribution over all consumers' values for all items, $D_i$ as the $m$-dimensional distribution over all consumers' values for item $i$.
-Furthermore, we denote by $\vec{v}$ a random sample from $D$, $\vec{v}_i$ a random sample from $D_i$.
+We refer to $D$ as the joint $(m\cdot n)$-dimensional distribution over all buyers' values for all items, $D_i$ as the $m$-dimensional distribution over all buyers' values for item $i$, and $D^j$ as the $n$-dimensional distribution over buyer $j$'s values for all items.
+Furthermore, we denote by $\vec{v}$ a random sample from $D$, $\vec{v}_i$ a random sample from $D_i$, and $\vec{v}^j$ a random sample from $D^j$.
 We also denote the maximum value for item $i$ as $v^*_i = \max_j\{v_{ij}\}$.

-We are interested in analyzing mechanisms at Bayes-Nash equilibrium of buyer behavior, with an eye toward maximizing revenue at equilibrium.
-By the revelation principle, we can restrict attention to mechanisms that are Bayesian Incentive Compatible (i.e., truthful).\footnote{As it turns out, all of the mechanisms we describe will also satisfy the stronger property of dominant strategy truthfulness.} As usual, we also impose the individual rationality constraint, saying that every buyer's utility is non-negative when truthful.
+We use the notation $D^{-j}$ to denote the distribution for all buyers but $j$ (and use similar notation for other vectors).